+Pain is usually associated with an acute dislocation incident.
+Once the joint is reduced (ball back in socket) the pain and discomfort improves considerably.
+Pain may flare up again with episodes of dislocation or even subluxation (partial dislocation) especially if a soft/bony lesion is still present in the shoulder.
 Pain is therefore mostly episodic in nature and associated with certain activities.
 In cases where a lesion is present which predisposes the patient to repeat dislocation or in high demand sports persons, surgery is indicated to prevent recurring episodes of dislocation.
 Multiple episodes of shoulder dislocation/subluxation may lead to osteoarthritis of the shoulder in the long term.

 Recommended treatment and care needed for this condition: